-Food technologists can get involved in developing the manufacturing processes and recipes of food and drink products.
-They may work on existing and newly discovered ingredients and technologies to invent new recipes and concepts, as well as modify foods to create, for example, fat-free products and ready meals.
+Technologists modify foods to create products such as fat-free items and ready meals.
 They often work closely with the product development teams to help deliver factory ready recipes based on the development kitchen samples.

 Some food technologists are involved in conducting experiments and producing sample products, as well as designing the processes and machinery for making products with a consistent flavour, colour and texture in large quantities.
 This must be done within a strict and ever-changing regulatory framework around the treatment of foodstuffs.
 For this reason, technologists are responsible for keeping up-to-date with relevant legislation.

 The work may involve building relationships with suppliers and customers, as well as ensuring products are profitable.

 The job can vary depending on the type of employer, area of work, e.g. manufacturing, retail or public sector, and area of specialism.
 However, tasks may include:

 In food manufacturing, the work may also involve:

 In the public sector, the work can involve: